-Last July, oat-milk brand raised a $200 million investment from a group of investors led by equity giant Blackstone Group, along with media mogul Oprah Winfrey, vegan actress Natalie Portman, former Starbucks CEO Howard Schulz, and Roc Nation (an entertainment agency founded by rapper Jay-Z).
-While the brand has wide availability in many parts of Europe, Oatly’s popularity in the US began in coffee shops throughout New York City around 2017.
-Since then, the brand has expanded to the retail sector with partnerships such as Target and landed on the menu of Dunkin’ and Starbucks across the country.
-Worldwide, Oatly products are currently available in 60,000 retail locations and more than 30,000 coffee shops.
+Last July, Oatly brand raised a $200 million investment from a group of investors led by equity giant Blackstone Group, along with media mogul Oprah Winfrey, vegan actress Natalie Portman, former Starbucks CEO Howard Schulz, and Roc Nation (an entertainment agency founded by rapper Jay-Z).
+Schulz and Jay-Z reportedly participated in Oatly’s IPO.

 Vegan brands go public

-Oatly will soon become the latest vegan brand to hit the stock market after Beyond Meat’s successful IPO, which saw its stock prices spike up to 163 percent on its first day of trading in May 2019.
+Oatly is the latest vegan brand to hit the stock market after Beyond Meat’s successful IPO, which saw its stock prices spike up to 163 percent on its first day of trading in May 2019.
 In Canada, the Very Good Food Company (VGF)—parent company of Canadian vegan brand The Very Good Butchers (VGB)—saw an 800 percent increase in its stock value after its first few days of trading on the Canadian Securities Exchange (CSE) in June 2020.
 And more recently, Globally Local Technologies Inc.—parent company of vegan fast-food chain Globally Local—began trading on Toronto Stock Exchange’s (TSE) Venture Exchange under the symbol GBLY, making it the first publicly traded vegan fast-food chain in the world.

+Love the plant-based lifestyle as much as we do?
 Get the BEST vegan recipes, travel, celebrity interviews, product picks, and so much more inside every issue of VegNews Magazine.
 Find out why VegNews is the world’s #1 plant-based magazine by subscribing today!